acsany/nextjs-postgres-example/README.md

 1. `docker-compose.yml`: Contains the instructions to automate the creation of Docker images, the environment and application dependencies for a container.
 1. `.devontainer/devcontainer.json`: Describes the settings, extensions, and environment for a development container in your code editor.
 1. `.devontainer/Dockerfile`: Defines the steps required to build the Docker image, specifying the base image, environment variables, dependencies, commands, and configurations.

+## Create Database in Vercel

+When the project is hosted on Vercel.com you have to create a postgres Database to recieve the environment variables.

+- Go to your Vercel-Dashboard and open your project
+- Go to Storage
+- Click on `Create` at <strong>Neon Serverless Postgre</strong>
+- Choose `Region` and `Free Plan` and create the Database

+Now you have access to all necassary environment variables

 ## TODO